George Meade: Early life and education

-Meade was born on December 31, 1815, in Cádiz, Spain, the eighth of eleven children of Richard Worsam Meade and Margaret Coats Butler.
-His grandfather George Meade was a wealthy merchant and banker in Philadelphia.
-His father had become wealthy in the American–Spanish trade and was appointed U.S. naval agent.
+Meade was born on December 31, 1815, in Cádiz, Spain, the eighth of ten children of Richard Worsam Meade and Margaret Coats Butler.
+His grandfather Irishman George Meade was a wealthy merchant and land speculator in Philadelphia.
+His father was wealthy due to Spanish-American trade and was appointed U.S. naval agent.
 He was ruined financially because of his support of Spain in the Peninsular War; his family returned to the United States in 1817, in precarious financial straits.

 Meade attended elementary school in Philadelphia and the American Classical and Military Lyceum, a private school in Philadelphia modeled after the U.S. Military Academy at West Point.
 His father died in 1828 when George was 12 years old and he was taken out of the Germantown military academy.
-George was placed in a school run by Salmon P. Chase in Washington D.C., however it closed after a few months due to Chase's other obligations.
+George was placed in a school run by Salmon P. Chase in Washington, D.C.; however, it closed after a few months due to Chase's other obligations.
 He was then placed in the Mount Hope Institution in Baltimore, Maryland.

 Meade entered the United States Military Academy at West Point on July 1, 1831.
 He would have preferred to attend college and study law and did not enjoy his time at West Point.
 He graduated 19th in his class of 56 cadets in 1835.
-He was disinterested in the details of military dress and drills and accumulated 168 demerits, only 32 short of the amount that would trigger a mandatory dismissal.
+He was uninterested in the details of military dress and drills and accumulated 168 demerits, only 32 short of the amount that would trigger a mandatory dismissal.